thanhlongnt/lab-report-3/index.md

 plos/pmed.0020035.txt:        There is another reason why a best-guess timeline is essential: realistic expectations
 ```

-Displaying the count of number of matches
+Displaying the count of number of matches `-c`: This command returns the number of matches a file contains for a given key word.
+This is useful when we are scanning for files containing the key words, without having the entire text file as the output.
 ```
 thanhlongnt@Thanh-Longs-MacBook-Pro technical % grep -c "guess" 911report/*
 911report/chapter-1.txt:1